-Increasing aware of the environmentally negative impact of animal leather, savvy consumers everywhere are turning to plant-based alternatives – and apple leather is top of the tree.
+Increasing aware of the environmentally negative impact of animal leather, savvy consumers everywhere are turning to vegan leather made from plants – and apple leather is top of the tree.

 By Sascha Camilli writer, speaker, activist, and vegan fashion expert.